ethanova/gmail-clone/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `cypress:open`

+**Note: Make sure you have the project running with `npm start` before running cypress tests

+Launches the JavaScript end-to-end testing utility and allows you to run spec files present in the project.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />